 The near future: POC testing continues to narrow the gap

 Improved extraction, microfluidics, miniaturization, and data processing techniques are bringing point-of-care test sensitivity and specificity in line with lab-based tests.
 At Truvian, we are committed to delivering upon the promise of routine blood testing with lab-accurate, quick, and cost-effective diagnostic information provided at the point of care.
 We believe that accuracy does not need to be sacrificed for convenience or speed.
-Our groundbreaking automated blood diagnostics platform will integrate all three crucial testing modalities – combining clinical chemistries, immunoassays, and hematology assays – to provide a laboratory-accurate comprehensive wellness panel using a small blood sample in 20 minutes.
+Our groundbreaking automated blood diagnostics platform will integrate all three crucial testing modalities – combining clinical chemistries, immunoassays, and hematology assays – to provide a laboratory-accurate comprehensive wellness panel using a small blood sample under 45 minutes.

 As we shift towards an increasingly patient-centered healthcare delivery system, POC diagnostics will make routine health testing more convenient, affordable, and actionable for connected consumers — ensuring that everyone who needs a test can receive one.